 Moreover, some of our owned patents and patent applications are, and may in the future be, co-owned with third parties.
-For example, under our license agreement with CSL, we and CSL will co-own certain intellectual property that we jointly develop.
-If we are unable to obtain, or continue to maintain, an exclusive license to any such third-party co-owners' interest in such patents or patent applications, such co-owners may be able to license their rights to other third parties, including our competitors, and our competitors could market competing products and technology.
+For example, under our license agreement with CSL, we and CSL do and will co-own certain intellectual property that we have jointly developed and will jointly develop prior to the completion of the single ascending dose clinical trial currently being conducted.
+While we currently have an exclusive license to CSL's rights under such co-owned intellectual property, if we are unable to maintain such exclusive license, or if we are unable to obtain and maintain an exclusive license to any of our other third-party co-owners' rights under any intellectual property that we co-own, such co-owners may be able to license their rights to other third parties, including our competitors, and our competitors could market competing products and technology.
 In addition, we may need the cooperation of any such co-owners of our patents in order to enforce such patents against third parties, and such cooperation may not be provided to us.
 Any of the foregoing could have a material adverse effect on our competitive position, business, financial conditions, results of operations, and prospects.